VimsecAu/kb/m365/baselines/exo.md

 <!--Policy: MS.EXO.17.3v1; Criticality: SHALL -->
 - _Rationale:_ Audit logs may no longer be available when needed if they are not retained for a sufficient time.
-Increased log retention time gives an agency the necessary visibility to investigate incidents that occurred some time ago.
+Increased log retention time gives an company the necessary visibility to investigate incidents that occurred some time ago.
 OMB M-21-13, Appendix C, Table 5 specifically calls out Unified Audit Logs in the Cloud Azure log category.
 - _Last modified:_ June 2023